• email viewmongolia@gmail.com

 February 3 to 5, 2030

-Annually Mongolians celebrate Tsagaan Sar or Mongolian Lunar New Year at the junction of winter and spring.
+Annually, Mongolians celebrate Tsagaan Sar, also known as the Mongolian Lunar New Year, at the transition between winter and spring.
 The exact date depends on the lunar calendar.
-Usually, Mongolians celebrate it on a new moon day at the end of January or February for three days seeing off the winter end and welcoming a flourishing spring of the new year.
+Usually, Mongolians celebrate it on a new moon day at the end of January or February for three days, seeing off the winter end and welcoming a flourishing spring of the new year.
 It is a popular family holiday to visit parents, relatives, neighbors, and friends.

 Tsagaan Sar Preperation

-The holiday symbolizes a healthy and wealthy life.
-Therefore, people emphasize it, starting their preparations for Tsagaan Sar one month ahead.
-Families make several hundred to several thousand buuz (big dumplings) and bansh (small dumplings) to cook when their relatives, neighbors, and friends visit.
-The gers, animal barns, and yards must be as clean as possible.
+The holiday symbolizes a healthy and prosperous life, which is why people start preparing for Tsagaan Sar a month in advance.
+Families typically make hundreds or even thousands of buuz (large dumplings) and bansh (small dumplings) to serve when relatives, neighbors, and friends visit.
+Gers, animal barns, and yards need to be as clean as possible.
 Women make new deels (a traditional dress) for each family member.

 How do Mongolians celebrate Tsagaan Sar?